Skip to main content

 Clarita earned a Bachelor of Science degree in Commerce and Business Administration from The University of Alabama, a Master of Education in Education Administration from Grand Canyon University, and a Principal Certification from Lamar University.

-Faculty Coach
+Implementation Coach

 Coming Soon

-Faculty Coach
+Lead Faculty Coach/Implementation Coach

 Allyson Vail, MEd